- Total scheduled passenger departures increased over the year, to 663,465 in 2015 compared to 641,213 in 2014.

 - The number of non-business visitors staying in paid accommodation increased by 6.5% during 2015 to 134,610.

-- The average length of stay of visitors to the island (including business visitors) was estimated at 5.2 nights, which is a small increase compared to 2013.
+- The average length of stay of visitors to the Island (including business visitors) was estimated at 5.5 nights, which is a small increase compared to 2014.

-- During 2014 the number of visitors from the North West of England fell from 34.6% in 2013 to 29.4% in 2014, with an increased proportion of visitors from the South East and from outside the UK and Ireland.
+- During 2015 the proportion of visitors from the North West of England fell in comparison with 2014, with another increase in the proportion of visitors from the South East and from outside the UK and Ireland.